Page Contents

 - File the necessary documents and notices for the sale of real property

-- If the real property is not sold retitled the real property into the names of the beneficiaries.
+- If the real property is not sold, retitle the real property into the names of the beneficiaries.

 - Ensure all debts are paid and distributions are made

-- When all duties are completed closing the probate estate with the court
+- When all duties are completed, the probate estate is filed with the court

 Get Legal Help From Probate Lawyers

-For legal help pertaining to all aspects of Probate, Conservatorship, elder abuse, disputes, estate planning including creating trusts, trust administration, and more, our recommended attorneys can help in the following counties:
+For legal help about all aspects of Probate, Conservatorship, elder abuse, disputes, estate planning, including creating trusts, trust administration, and more, our recommended attorneys can help in the following counties:

 - Santa Clara County